haiyangd/python-common-script/README.md

 ###74. log_timedRotate.py   Rotating logfile by times or size
 ###74. mirror_rpmpackage.py   get the rpm package from yum site
 ###75.
 Thread-Pool.py  Thread executing tasks from a given tasks queue
+###76. tcping.py  Check if a server accepts connections on a specific TCP porte